-Biologists from TNF have been monitoring the SNYLF population at Howard Pond (Figure 8) and its tributaries since 2001.
+Biologists from TNF have been monitoring the SNYLF population at Howard Pond (Figure 7) and its tributaries since 2001.
 Depending on the survey, TNF biologists observed up to 15 SNYLF adults and nearly 100 larvae.
 Therefore, available records suggest a small, yet stable, breeding SNYLF population (TNF, unpubl. data).

-Figure 8: Howard Pond (Site ID 12285), looking west, on 2 July 2019.
+Figure 7.
+Howard Pond (Site ID 12285) on 11 June 2020.

-In 2019, CDFW field staff observed seven adult SNYLF (Figure 9), three larvae, and approximately 30 egg masses at Howard Pond (Figure 10).
-The number of SNYLF adults and larvae CDFW staff observed in 2019 was consistent with observations by TNF in previous years, which suggests that the Howard Pond SNYLF population may be stable.
-This was the first survey effort during which field staff have observed egg masses at Howard Pond.
+In 2020, CDFW field staff observed four adult SNYLF (Figure 8), five metamorphs, eight larvae, and 34 egg masses at Howard Pond (Figure 9).
+The number of SNYLF adults and larvae CDFW staff observed in 2020 was consistent with observations by TNF and CDFW in previous years, which suggests that the Howard Pond SNYLF population may be stable.
+In 2020, CDFW staff observed egg masses in Howard Pond after first observing them in 2019.
 In previous years, surveys may have occurred too late in the summer to detect egg masses.
-The number of SNYLF egg masses CDFW staff observed is an approximation because many of the egg masses were located underneath cover, where they could only be detected by touch and not observed directly.
+The number of SNYLF egg masses CDFW staff observed is an approximation because many of the egg masses were located underneath cover, where they could only be detected by touch and not observed directly (Figure 10).
 However, staff found it effective to use tactile sensation to gently estimate the number of egg masses located under cover.

-In addition to surveying the main pond, CDFW staff surveyed four inlet channels to Howard Pond (Figure 4).
-CDFW staff did not detect SNYLF of any life stage in these inlet stream segments or in the wet meadow areas through which a couple of the stream reaches passed.
-TNF spatial records suggested that a portion of past SNYLF detections in the Howard Pond area occurred in the primary inlet stream, which flows through a meadow located east of the pond (Figure 4).
+Due to time constraints, CDFW staff did not survey any of the inlets to Howard Pond during the 2020 survey.
+Staff surveyed the inlets in 2019 and did not observe any SNYLF.
+TNF spatial records suggested that a portion of past SNYLF detections in the Howard Pond area occurred in the primary inlet stream, which flows through a meadow located east of the pond.

-Figure 9.
-An adult male Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observed at Howard Pond on 2 July 2019.
+Figure 8.
+An adult male Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) observed at Howard Pond on 11 June 2020.
 CDFW staff observed several adult male SNYLF in the same small area, close to recently laid SNYLF egg masses.
 (CDFW)

-Figure 10.
-A dense cluster of recently laid Sierra Nevada Yellowlegged Frog (Rana sierrae; SNYLF) egg masses CDFW staff observed at Howard Pond on 2 July 2019.
+Figure 9.
+A dense cluster of recently laid Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) egg masses CDFW staff observed at Howard Pond on 11 June 2020.
 During the survey, CDFW staff observed all SNYLF egg masses in the same location.
-CDFW staff also observed several adult male SNYLF in the same area.
+CDFW staff also observed several adult male SNYLF and larval SNYLF in the same area.
 (CDFW)